MatiPl01/react-native-sortables/README.md

 });
 ```

-For detailed usage and examples, check out our [Documentation](.). <!-- TODO - add link to docs -->
+For detailed usage and examples, check out the [Documentation](https://react-native-sortable-docs.vercel.app/).

 ## Contributing

 Contributions are welcome!
-Please read our [Contributing Guide](.) for details. <!-- TODO - add link to contributions -->
+Please read the [Contributing Guide](.) for details. <!-- TODO - add link to contributions -->

 ## License